thechriswalker/source-map-loader/README.md

     preLoaders: [
       {
         test: /\.js$/,
-        loader: "source-map-loader"
+        loader: "source-maps-loader"
       }
     ]
   }
 };
 ```

 This extracts all SourceMaps from all files.
-That's not so performance-wise so you may only want to apply the loader to relevant files.
+That's not so good performance-wise so you may only want to apply the loader to relevant files.

 ## License